LiAiUSC/LiAiUSC.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
-I have authored 44 papers, of which 34 are journal articles (22 as the first/corresponding author) and 10 are conference papers.
+I have authored 45 papers, of which 35 are journal articles (22 as the first/corresponding author) and 10 are conference papers.
 The data and codes which are not publicly released might be available upon request.

 Under Review
 ------
 1. **L Ai (✉)**; D Bianco; V Soltangharaei; R Anay; P Ziehl. *Exploring the Impact of Aggregate Size and Reinforcement on Alkali-Silica Reaction in Concrete: A Comparative Analysis of Various Nondestructive Evaluation Techniques*.
-Measurement Science and Technology. [under review](under review)
+Developments in the Built Environment. [under review](under review)

 1. S Zhou; C Wu; Y Hu; D Zhu; **L Ai**. *Investigating the Constitutive Relationship of Steel-fiber-reinforced Recycled Fine Aggregate Concrete under Uniaxial Compression*.
 Journal of Engineered Fibers and Fabrics. [under review](under review)